Los Angeles Proposition 36 Attorneys

 Yes; in some cases, you may be able to have a prior sentence for a non-violent drug possession offense altered to probation and treatment.
 Any previous treatment you had, particularly from an unlicensed drug treatment facility, might not qualify for this requirement of Proposition 36.
 However, you can still seek relief under this law and gain probation by completing additional treatment.

-If you find yourself facing drug possession charges, it is important for you to have an experienced attorney to defend you.
+If you find yourself facing drug possession charges, it is important for you to have an experienced Los Angeles criminal attorney to defend you.
 Whether you have already been convicted or you’re facing your first trial date, Werksman Jackson & Quinn LLP can help lead your defense and fight to reduce your sentence.
 Call us today at (213) 688-0460 to discuss your options.